 (Or binge-watching Netflix, let’s be serious.
 I firmly believe in leisure time.)

 If you have a full time job and a side hustle, your time is at a premium (and if you’re doing it right, you’re charging that premium for your side hustle skills.)
 So if you can save even an hour a week avoiding administrative tasks and let the internet and its magical software stuff handle them for you?
 That’s a good (and lucrative) deal.

-The fact that putting together an invoice now takes me 3 minutes, tops, saves me about 27 minutes per invoice – and beyond that, you can connect it directly to your business account or credit card to import all of your expenses.
+The fact that putting together an invoice now takes me 3 minutes, tops, saves me about 27 minutes per invoice.
+On top of that, you can connect most modern invoicing and accounting software directly to your business account or credit card to import all of your expenses for you.